No pricing info available

 I can't think of a better place for our daughter's birth.
 With the team at Klinik Im Park, I felt that I was in the best hands at all times.
 In the newly renovated rooms in the maternity ward, you feel like you are in a 5-star hotel.
 An all-round perfect start for our daughter and her parents ;-)

-Clinique de Genolier, located in Route de Trelex, Genolier, Switzerland offers patients Ingrown Toenail Treatment procedures among its total of 177 available procedures, across 18 different specialties.
-Currently, there's no pricing information for Ingrown Toenail Treatment procedures at Clinique de Genolier, as all prices are available on request only.
-There are many specialists available at the Clinic, with 10 in total, and they are not accredited by any recognized accreditations institutes
+Clinique de Genolier, can be found in Route de Trelex, Genolier, Switzerland and offers its patients Ingrown Toenail Treatment procedures as well as 177 other procedures, across 18 different procedure categories.
+At present, there is no pricing information for Ingrown Toenail Treatment procedures at Clinique de Genolier.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 10 in total, and Clinique de Genolier is not accredited by any recognised accreditations institutions.

-Klinik Hirslanden, located in Witellikerstrasse, Zurich, Switzerland offers patients Ingrown Toenail Treatment procedures among its total of 530 available procedures, across 28 different specialties.
-Currently, there's no pricing information for Ingrown Toenail Treatment procedures at Klinik Hirslanden, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Clinic, and they are not accredited by any recognized accreditations institutes
+Klinik Hirslanden, can be found in Witellikerstrasse, Zurich, Switzerland and offers its patients Ingrown Toenail Treatment procedures as well as 530 other procedures, across 28 different procedure categories.
+At present, there is no pricing information for Ingrown Toenail Treatment procedures at Klinik Hirslanden.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Clinic will be carrying out all the treatments, and Klinik Hirslanden is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?